-It is one of the most ancient cities in Ukraine.
-East Slavic tribe of white Croatians founded their first settlements in the area before the 9th century when Ungvar turned into a fortified fortress.
+Uzhhorod is one of the most ancient cities in Ukraine.
+East Slavic tribe of white Croatians founded their first settlements in this area before the 9th century, when Ungvar settlement turned into a fortress.

 More Historical Facts…

-In 1945, Zakarpattia Ukraine became a part of the Ukrainian SSR and the USSR.
-In January 1946, Uzhhorod received the status of the capital city of newly formed Zakarpattia region.
+In 1945, Zakarpattia became the part of the Ukrainian SSR.
+In January 1946, Uzhhorod received the status of the capital of the newly formed Zakarpattia region.

-Since 1991, the city is the least populated and western regional center among 24 of those in Ukraine.
+Since 1991, it is the least populated and most western regional center in Ukraine.

-Uzhhorod is one of the biggest industrial centers of Across-the-Carpathians area.
-The industries include the manufacture of machine tools, furniture, veneer as well as food-processing industries.
+Uzhhorod is an important industrial center of the region.
+Local industries include manufacturing of machine tools, furniture, veneer as well as food-processing industries.

 The climate is of moderate continental type, with hot summers and mild winters.
-In the north, Uzhhorod is protected from cold winds by the Carpathians so the climate in the city is influenced by this fact.
+In the north, Uzhhorod is protected from cold winds by the Carpathians.

-Average temperature is 9,7 degrees Celsius above zero, it is the lowest in January (2,8 degrees C below zero) and the highest in July (19,9 degrees C above zero).
+The average temperature is 9,7 degrees Celsius above zero.
+It is the lowest in January (2,8 degrees C below zero) and the highest in July (19,9 degrees C above zero).

 Uzhhorod National University